iainharfield/openhab_kubernetes/README.md

 2. kubectl create -f openhab-pod.yml
 3. kubectl create -f openhab-nodeport.yml

-With this basic config,  you should be able to access the volumes and openhab UI on _yournodeip:30008_
+With this basic config,  you should be able to access the volumes and openhab UI on:  _yournodeip:30008_